Kelly Clarkson and the Lost Dream of the American Idol

 Yet is there still a presumed casual listener, an American Idol arena, for Clarkson to court?
 Her album sales have fallen (from 1.1 million units for 2011’s Stronger to less than 300,000 for 2015’s Piece by Piece)—but that’s not at all shocking in the context of the decline of album sales in general.
 As much-discussed, this year’s pop charts seem newly indifferent to big female voices like hers, and the notion of an entertainer who can cross the country’s cultural divides is ever-more elusive.
 At a time when the president is calling on followers to boycott plays, TV networks, and professional sports for protesting him, Clarkson’s dabbling with the Democrats may be disqualifying for some.
 Online and in interviews, she’s made clear she’s unconcerned with alienating listeners with her opinions.

 Some big-tent pop attempts from Clarkson’s contemporaries, like Katy Perry, have flopped—possibly for some of the reasons mentioned above, or possibly just because they aren’t making the caliber of music they used to.
 The onetime unifier Taylor Swift seems set on dividing her potential listenership into camps of friends and rivals with her barbed new material.
-Beyonce’s output has gotten ever-more daring and ever-more controversial.
+Beyoncé’s output has gotten ever-more daring and ever-more controversial.
 One exception is Pink, the hitmaking stalwart with a surprising amount in common with Clarkson—including in her balancing of outspoken persona with crowdpleasing songs.
 Her new record, Beautiful Trauma, just debuted with the highest sales numbers since the last album by Drake, who’s the exemplar of the kind of artist edging out radio-owning divas.

 Clarkson hasn’t generated any big hits off her new material yet, but there’s still potential.
 Take the schmaltzy standout “Move You,” which calmly and methodically insists on being added to the canon of newlywed first-dance tracks.
 Over clean organ lines, Clarkson strings together lump-in-the-throat phrases: She wants to move you “like the first time that you listen to your favorite singer live” or “like the home that you were raised in.”
 In the third verse, the arrangement falls out for an acoustic-guitar interlude, and Clarkson describes “a soldier who is fallin’ as he holds his country’s flag and he fights for freedom’s callin’.”
 At a moment when arguments over what constitutes “respecting the troops” are newly tense, the line might read as a sop to the red states.
 But Clarkson’s salute, like her call to “go high,” is only politically fraught if the listener makes it so.
 Pop’s great dream of uplift for everyone is still alive—if anyone wants it.